 Interestingly, the oldest online job board still clings to second place, losing out to one of the most comprehensive job aggregators.
 Glassdoor, the site for employer reviews shows that employees are concerned not just with landing a job but with finding a quality fit.

-This 20-year historical timeline shows that job seekers who are up on the latest trends will be able to take advantage of new platforms, technologies and features that can boost their chances of landing a well-suited job.
+This 20-year historical timeline shows that job seekers who are up on the latest trends will be able to take advantage of new resume builders, platforms, technologies and features that can boost their chances of landing a well-suited job.